jwkidd3/react-workshop/lessons/03-js-tools/B-prettier.md

 ---
-description: "Brian talks about his favorite JS tool, Prettier, a tool that that helps you maintain consistent code style with no work on the dev's part."
+description: "  talks about his favorite JS tool, Prettier, a tool that that helps you maintain consistent code style with no work on the dev's part."
 ---

 ## Code Quality